Donating materials to the CLA

 In accordance with professional standards and the Society of American Archivists code of ethics, please be aware that our aim is to promote, rather than to restrict access to records.
-In special cases, we can restrict sensitive information for the lifetime of the donor or other contributor.
+In special cases, we can restrict sensitive information for up to 35 years from the present, making them available on request (to interested users at our discretion) or by consultation with the depositor.

 What we collect